 When I feel this way, what has happened?
 I’m looking for something much larger than me.
 I want relief but no relief will ever come—not in the way I imagine.
 Somehow it seems tied to neglect.
 When I feel neglected, even or especially if I’m the one neglecting myself, I imagine, on a subconscious level, that there is a solution to this feeling.
 That something will liberate me from these feelings.
 That I will be pulled into some kind of peaceful understanding.

 It is a deeply religious feeling.
-And I know it is tied to not getting something at a time when I was not producing memories, when I was an infant and undeveloped.
+And I know it is tied to not getting something at a time so far back I cannot remember.
 I would never be able to tell you what I did not “get.”
 I can only guess myself.

-But it is something so integral that I imagine if I got it my reality would solve itself.
+But it is something so integral—I imagine—that if I got it my reality would solve itself.